radixdlt/scrypto-challenges/3-lending/LendingDApp/README.md

     Success!
 New Package: 012899b03a2aa1fdcf1df883c820934ba9b089f88a1850249636fa
 $ export package=012899b03a2aa1fdcf1df883c820934ba9b089f88a1850249636fa
 ```
-That produces the component and the resources need:
+Then we can produce the component and the resources needed:

 ```sh
 $ resim call-function $package LendingApp instantiate_pool 1000,$xrd 1000 10 7